Kongsvinger Fortress: Industrial revolution period

 Although a significant part of the Norwegian border fortification during several wars with Sweden, Kongsvinger never saw attack.
 The closest offensive occurred in 1808 during the Napoleonic Wars, when a Swedish column advanced against the fortress of Kongsvinger.
 They reached the Glomma River after a victory at Lier on 18 April, but did not cross the river and invest the fortress.
 On 10 March 1809 an interim armistice was signed at Kongsvinger.

 Later, in 1814, the most bloody battle between Swedish invaders and defending Norwegian forces during the Napoleonic Wars took place at Matrand, a short distance from Kongsvinger on the Eidskog road.
-The Swedish lost 337 men, compared with 139 killed and wounded on the Norwegian side.
+The Swedish lost 337 men, of which many were captured, compared with 139 killed and wounded on the Norwegian side.

 Aasmund Olavsson Vinje (1818–1870) was a famous Norwegian poet and journalist who wrote in his Ferdaminni fraa Sumaren 1860, "One of the finest views in the country is to stand at Kongsvinger Fortress and gaze down the Glomma."